Click on the Indicators below for More Information

 Values indicate monthly percent of an LME area affected by heatwave

 Description of Time Series: This time series shows the monthly heatwave spatial coverage for Lake Ontario.
-During the last five years there has been no significant trend and the five-year average is within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been a significant upward trend and the five-year average is within the 10th and 90th percentiles of all observed data in the time series.

 Indicator Source Information: